Jamie David, Sr. Director of Marketing and Mortgages

 Mortgage pre-payment options outline the flexibility you have to increase your monthly mortgage payments or pay off your mortgage as a whole without penalty.
 The monthly pre-payment provision is a percentage increase allowance on your original monthly mortgage payment, while the lump sum provision allows you to put money towards your mortgage principal.
 According to the Mortgage Professionals Canada's Annual State of the Residential Housing Market in Canada, 33% of Canadians took advantage of pre-payment privileges in 2020.

 Popularity of mortgage pre-payment options

 A lot can happen over a mortgage term that can affect your ability or desire to pay off your mortgage sooner than you had originally anticipated.
 You may gain access to cash flow you did not expect throughout the term of your mortgage, in the form of a salary increase, bonus or inheritance.
 Such cash flow influxes are not uncommon; therefore, you may want to consider putting this money towards your mortgage, as it will reduce the total amount of interest you will pay.
 Pre-payment options allow you to pay off a mortgage at a faster rate than the original payment schedule outlined by your lender.

-In fact, the vast majority of Canadians have the ability to afford higher mortgage payments.
-In a survey conducted by CAAMP, 84% of respondents said they could handle monthly increases of $300 or more on their monthly payments.
+In fact, a solid majority of Canadians have the ability to afford higher mortgage payments.
+In a survey conducted by Mortgage Professionals Canada, 74% of respondents said they could handle monthly increases of up to 10% on their monthly payments.
 43% could even handle an increase of 20%.

 Mortgage pre-payment tradeoffs

 Making additional payments on your mortgage will reduce your amortization period and, thus, interest payable; however, it is important to consider the opportunity cost and alternative investment opportunities.
 For example, it may be possible to contribute to your RRSP and use the tax savings to then make a lesser contribution towards your mortgage, maximizing your return overall.

 Additional mortgage acceleration mechanisms